Donnieboi03/OrderBookEngine/README.md

 - 🗑 *Order placement, editing, and cancellation*

 - 📊 *Efficient price level management with std::map<double, OrderLevel>*

+- 🔔 *Live nottifications for all Open, Filled, and Cancelled orders*

 - 🛠 *Simulated exchange behavior suitable for HFT backtesting, learning, or integration into trading bots*